encryption-alliance/unified-vault-format/file name encryption/AES-SIV-512-B64URL.md

 ### Directory Seed

-At creation time, a directory's seed is always the `latestSeed` as defined in the [vault metadata file](../vault%20metadata/README.md#sensitive-metadata).
+At creation time, a directory's seed is always the `latestSeed` as defined in the [vault metadata file](../vault%20metadata/README.md#encrypted-content).
 In case of the root directory this happens to also be the `initialSeed`.

 When navigating into a directory, the seed is read from the corresponding `dir.uvf`'s file header.
+More precisely, the header contains the seed ID, and the seed can the be looked up in the `seeds` in [vault metadata file](../vault%20metadata/README.md#encrypted-content).

 > [!NOTE]
-> A directory's seed is used to derive encryption keys used to encrypt the directory's direct children.
-Since the seed is immutable, new child nodes added at a later time will use the same encryption keys as old children.
+> A directory's seed is used to derive file name encryption keys used to encrypt the directory's direct children's names.
+Since the seed is immutable, new child nodes added at a later time will use the same file name encryption keys as old children.
 >
 > Consequently, key rotation only affects file names of nodes added to newly created directories.
 Key rotation is ineffective for children added to preexisting directories.